Skip to content

 The MHRA will be responsible for patient recruitment and sample collection.
 Genomics England will work alongside the MHRA to sequence and analyse genomes from patients and add this genomic data to the National Genomic Research Library, a secure national database of de-identified genomic and health data.
 In addition, Genomics England’s secure research environment will enable approved researchers to access the data.

-The initial phase of the project will concentrate on a medicine called Allopurinol, used to treat gout, kidney stones, and other types of kidney problems.
 Allopurinol has a known genetic link to the rare side effects of severe skin reactions, including Stevens-Johnson Syndrome (SJS), Toxic Epidermal Necrolysis (TEN), and Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS) syndrome.
-Confirming existing links between Allopurinol and adverse skin reactions, will help healthcare professionals make safer and more effective prescribing decisions in the future, see our press release for more information.
-More topics for the pilot phase will be confirmed soon.
+The Yellow Card Biobank hopes to confirm existing links between Allopurinol and severe skin reactions, which will help healthcare professionals make safer and more effective prescribing decisions in the future.
+See our press release for more information.

 How to get involved

-If you are a patient who has taken Allopurinol and experienced a severe skin reaction, you can help by submitting a Yellow Card report using the Yellow Card website.
-Please provide as much information as possible.
-Your report will be reviewed by our team and if it meets the eligibility criteria, we may contact you directly with more information.
+You can help by submitting a Yellow Card report using the Yellow Card website providing as much information as possible about your side effect.
+Your report will be reviewed by our team and if it meets the eligibility criteria we may send you a letter inviting you to take part.
+The letter will provide you with more information on what taking part means and next steps.

 Dr June Raine DBE, MHRA Chief Executive, said: